AdamRaichu/SWBF2AnnotatedPortDB/README.md

 **generator**: A NodeJS script that merges user documentation with raw data and outputs built files.

 **publish**: A python script that pushes the built file to swbf2frosty.wiki.gg.
-TODO: Unimplemented.

 ## Contributing